lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks_v2.english.txt

 * Bubb and CamDawg - LOVE YOU FOREVER!!!
 I mean it.
 Forevah!
 * jastey: for everything you've done and continue to do. :)
 * igi: for permission to use the refreshment potion from his iiItems mod as the basis of Irenicus's revitalization potion
-* igi: for permission to use the broken bottle
+* igi: for permission to use the broken bottle from his IIitems mod
+* BG1NPC Project: for permission to use their method of reading Gorion's letter (X#GorLet.CRE,DLG,BCS)
 * The folks at The Gibberlings Three forums: for never failing to answer my many many questions

 ------------------------------------------------------------------------